jross111/javascript-reduce-web-040317/README.md

 ![A programmer in its natural habitat.](https://media.giphy.com/media/129fSchexp3aPC/giphy.gif)

 Fortunately, all programmers are inherently lazy.
 Who wants to write this stuff over and over again?
 Don't despair — it seems someone has already done the hard work for us! `Array.prototype.reduce()` is an array method which does _exactly_ the same thing as our own `reduce()` function.
-So, no need to port over our `reduce()` function to all of our projects — **it's already in the standard JS library**.
+So, no needf to port over our `reduce()` function to all of our projects — **it's already in the standard JS library**.
 Don't feel misled, now you know exactly how reduce works!

 The proof is in the pudding, so let's take the native implementation for a spin: